Art Travels

 Fitz Hugh Lane, Fishing Party, 1850, Museum of Fine Arts, Boston, MA, USA.

 Most Luminist seascapes are full of sunlight, but the opposite can be equally effective.
-A small patch of sunset reflecting off the water and disappearing into the dark-blue sky makes this scene by marine painter Fitz Hugh Lane (1804-1865) really captivating.
+A small patch of the sunset reflecting off the water and disappearing into the dark-blue sky makes this scene by marine painter Fitz Hugh Lane (1804-1865) really captivating.
 This painting makes me think about the end of a long summer day on the coast.
 It shows calmness after the sun has set, the heat has eased, and all the day’s fun has been enjoyed.

 Bibliography